Chronic Pain Management for Registered Massage Therapists

 - After course completion, participants will receive a Pain BC and RMTBC Completion Certificate

-- All participants may request to be listed on Pain BC’s Find a Practitioner map (a listing of interdisciplinary health care service providers that have specialized knowledge and experience in treating chronic pain)
+- All participants may request to be listed on Pain BC’s Find a Practitioner database (a listing of interdisciplinary health care service providers that have specialized knowledge and experience in treating chronic pain).
+See the database here.

 - Morning and afternoon coffee/tea with snack provided in the afternoon.
 Please bring your own lunch.